top of page

 YOUR MEDICARE ENROLLMENT

-If you want Medicare coverage, you have to sign up during certain enrollment periods.
+If you want Medicare coverage, you have to sign up during specific enrollment periods.

-Most people first become eligible for Original Medicare, which is another name for Medicare Part A and Part B, during something called the initial enrollment period, or IEP.
+Most people first become eligible for Original Medicare, which is another name for Medicare Part A and Part B, during the initial enrollment period (IEP).
 This seven-month window of time includes:

 • The three months before you turn 65